joe-taylor/bcdc-devenv/README.md

 # BC Data Catalogue Dev Environment

-We want to make spinning up working BCDC development environment as easy as typing a single command:  `vagrant up`.
+We want to make the creation of BCDC development environments as easy as typing a single command:  `vagrant up`.

 The Vagrantfile leans heavily on ansible for provisioning.
 This is a work in